nodejitsu/module-smith/README.md

 ### ModuleSmith.createModuleSmith(options)

-#### String[] options.versions

-List of the versions supported with absolute version numbers like ie. '0.8.12'
+* `Array` _options.versions_: List of the versions supported with absolute version numbers like ie. '0.8.12'

-#### BuildDescription options.defaults

-The defaults for a build run using this ModuleSmith.
+* `BuildDescription` _options.defaults_: The defaults for a build run using this ModuleSmith.

 ### ModuleSmith.build(buildDescription, callback(err, tgzStream))